chasedooley/enthusiastic-planet/index.md

 - type: section_cta
   template: section_cta
   section_id: call-to-action
-  title: Have an outdoor problem?
+  title: Need an outdoor solution?
   subtitle: Find out how we can help.
-Get a quote today or contact us.
-We would love
+Contact us or get a quote today.
+We look forward
-    to help!
+    to helping you!
   actions:
   - label: Get a Quote
     url: https://www.yardbook.com/new_quote/ac0e5ebab10a82086916a428017105da78dda1e8